- Learning to a Greater Degree Contract

 KTBG-FM and KMOS-TV

-UCM's students are encouraged to take part in co-curricular activities that relate to their major, such as CTV, a campus cable network; the Muleskinner, an award-winning campus newspaper; and digitalBURG, a student managed, local community news site.
+UCM's students are encouraged to take part in co-curricular activities that relate to their major, such as CTV, the UCM Media Network, an outlet designed to showcase live remote and studio productions; the Muleskinner, an award-winning campus newspaper; and digitalBURG, a student managed, local community news site.
 The Department of Communication and Sociology also sponsors several student communication organizations--some with national professional affiliation.

 The Department of Communication and Sociology promotes undergraduate and graduate learning experiences abroad.
-For a complete list of available study abroad programs see the International Center's website: www.ucmo.edu/international.
+For a complete list of available study abroad programs see the International Center's website: ucmo.edu/international.

 To Learn More